 But the stairs to the top are steep and plenty.
 And they seem to be endless, especially when climbing at night.
 You just can’t see the top, it’s pitch-black.
 The climb takes about 3-4 hours, depending on your fitness.

 The best time to climb Adam’s Peak is from December to May.
-The rest of the year it’s rain season in the Hill Country and off-season in Adam’s Peak.
+The rest of the year it’s rainy season in the Hill Country and off-season in Adam’s Peak.
 That means it’s not only wet and most likely cloudy, but also all shops along the staircase remain shut and the lanterns are off.
 It’s dark!
 So if you decide to climb Adam’s Peak between May and November, bring enough water, a good torch, that will last 3 hours minimum, warm and waterproof clothing and plenty of snacks.

-The less traveled path
+The less-traveled path

 And then there are other areas, that become more and more popular for travelers, even though they are a bit off the beaten track and don’t fit into any of the 3 aforementioned categories: